Step-by-Step Guide to Estimating the Cost of Pre-Engineered Metal Buildings (PEMBs) and Steel Structures

 • Define requirements: specify elements such as building usage, exact dimensions, any desired features, and other specific load requirements.

-• Square Footage Calculation: calculate the approximate, if possible, the exact square footage of your building.
-This is the very first point for applying the average square per foot ranges.
+• Square Footage Calculation: Calculate the approximate, if possible, the exact square footage of your building.
+This is the very first point for applying the average square per foot range.

 • Customization: Always consider a portion of your budget for any custom features that are not among the standard requirements of the project.